IceCruelStuff/ExplosiveSnowballs/README.md

 You need to have permission **snowballs.command** to use this command.

+## User Interface

+Do **/snowballs** with no arguments to open a UI.

+**Note: this will only work if you are in-game and have disable-ui set to false in the config.yml.**

 ## How to a explosive snowball
 To get a explosive snowball, execute the following command.